 Accumulation of damaged mitochondria is a hallmark of aging and age-related neurodegeneration.
 Failure to clear cellular damaged mitochondria is majorly caused by compromised mitophagy.
 Turning up mitophagy via pharmaceutical approaches could improve brain health, healthspan, and lifespan.
 We aim to use our in-house artificial intelligence plus wet lab validation platform to identify and characterize new drug candidates for activation of mitophagy with a positive impact on Alzheimer's disease.

-WP1: To use our established Fang-AI + wet lab validation platform to screen new mitophagy inducers • To use our established Fang-AI + wet lab validation platform to screen new mitophagy inducers from the Finnish Institute of Molecular Medicine (FIMM), consisting 140,000 compounds (U. Helsinki, with access).
+Phase 1: To use our established Fang-AI and wet lab validation platform to screen new mitophagy inducers from the Finnish Institute of Molecular Medicine (FIMM), consisting of 140,000 compounds.
 We will perform AI screening and wet lab verification as detailed in our recent publication in Nature Biomedical Engineering 2022.
-We have already identified 26 molecules from the FIMM library (AI score ≥0.8) such as FIMM136359, 104757, 106153, etc. WP2: AI-based structure modifications for drug candidates EFF-AA and EFF-BA, and wet lab validation experiments Unpublished data from the Fang group have identified two structurally similar natural compunds EFF-AA and EFF-BA.
-They are robust mitophagy inducers with high translational potential as EFF-AA and EFF-BA induce mitophagy at 10% dose as used for other compunds (e.g, compunds K and R8), and without detectible toxicity in the bioactive doses in cells and C. elegans.
-For the purpose of further optimization and patent, we aim • To use machine learning to provide suggestions on structure modifications on current known mitophagy inducers (EFF-AA, EFF-BA), aiming to increase ‘solubility’, ‘activity’, ‘bioavailability’ and to reduce ‘toxicity’; • To work with chemists and pharmacists to select from the ‘AI-suggested list’, and to synthesize new compunds (the first two steps will be done via paid service to the experienced medchem CRO companies, such as Spirochem or Symeres); and • To use wet lab techniques (majorly cell culture and C. elegans) to validate bioactivity and anti-AD function of the new compunds. • Patent applications (note, background IP will apply) Commercial Viability - EFF-AA could be considered for patenting or direct commercial use (e.g. diet supplement) - Target deconvolution of EFF-AA and development of new chemical compounds with distinct target profiles
+We have already identified 26 molecules from the FIMM library.
+Phase 2: Unpublished data from the Fang group have identified two structurally similar natural compounds EFF-AA and EFF-BA.
+They are robust mitophagy inducers with high translational potential as EFF-AA and EFF-BA induces mitophagy at a 10% dose as used for other compounds and without detectable toxicity in the bioactive doses in cells and C. elegans.
+AI-based structure modifications for drug candidates EFF-AA and EFF-BA, and wet lab validation experiments For the purpose of further optimization and patent, we aim • To use machine learning to provide suggestions on structure modifications on current known mitophagy inducers, aiming to increase solubility, activity, and bioavailability to reduce toxicity. • To work with chemists and pharmacists to select from the ‘AI-suggested list’, and to synthesize new compounds (the first two steps will be done via paid service to the experienced medicinal chemistry CRO companies, such as Spirochem or Symeres) • To use wet lab techniques (cell culture and C. elegans) to validate the bioactivity and anti-AD function of the new compounds. • Patent applications (note, background IP will apply) Commercial Viability - EFF-AA could be considered for patenting or direct commercial use (e.g. diet supplement) - Target deconvolution of EFF-AA and development of new chemical compounds with distinct target profiles

-Assess toxicity and EC50 values of mitophagy inducers EFF-AA/EFF-BA in cell based assays (quantitative criteria tbd.)
+Assess toxicity and EC50 (half-maximal effective concentration) values of mitophagy inducers EFF-AA/EFF-BA in cell-based assays.

 Succesful synthesis of selected EFF-AA/EFF-BA analogues (AI platform, med chem assessment) via paid service by an experienced CRO (Spirochem or Symeres)